Shingles Vaccine May Protect Against Alzheimer's: New Study Identifies Three Repurposed Drugs

 What Did the New Alzheimer's Drug Repurposing Study Find?

-Quick answer: An international expert panel reviewed 80 existing drugs and identified three — the shingles vaccine (Shingrix), sildenafil, and riluzole — as the most promising candidates for Alzheimer's prevention or treatment.
+Quick answer: Researchers have identified three existing medications — the shingles vaccine (Shingrix), sildenafil, and riluzole — as the most promising candidates for Alzheimer's prevention or treatment based on accumulating evidence from observational studies and preclinical research.

-The study, published in February 2026, brought together leading researchers in neurology, pharmacology, and geriatrics to systematically evaluate existing medications for potential benefits against Alzheimer's disease.
-Among the 80 drugs reviewed, three stood out based on the strength of observational evidence, biological plausibility, and safety profiles: the recombinant zoster vaccine (Shingrix), sildenafil (marketed as Viagra for erectile dysfunction), and riluzole (currently approved for amyotrophic lateral sclerosis).
+A growing body of research has focused on repurposing existing medications for Alzheimer's disease prevention.
+Among the candidates evaluated, three have stood out based on the strength of observational evidence, biological plausibility, and safety profiles: the recombinant zoster vaccine (Shingrix), sildenafil (marketed as Viagra for erectile dysfunction), and riluzole (currently approved for amyotrophic lateral sclerosis).

-The shingles vaccine emerged as the frontrunner for several reasons.
+The shingles vaccine has emerged as a frontrunner for several reasons.
 It requires only two doses, has an established safety record spanning millions of administered doses worldwide, and multiple large-scale observational studies have consistently shown an association between shingles vaccination and reduced dementia risk.
-A study published in Nature Communications found that two doses of recombinant zoster vaccine were associated with a 51% reduction in the risk of dementia in adults aged 65 years and older — a remarkably large effect size for a non-pharmacological intervention targeting neurodegeneration.
+A landmark natural experiment published in Nature in 2023 by Eyting and colleagues compared dementia rates in Welsh populations where shingles vaccination eligibility was determined by birth date, effectively creating a natural controlled comparison.
+The results showed significantly lower dementia incidence among vaccinated cohorts, providing some of the strongest causal evidence to date for a protective effect.

-Sildenafil, a phosphodiesterase-5 inhibitor, has shown neuroprotective properties in preclinical studies, including improvements in cerebral blood flow and reduction of tau phosphorylation.
+Sildenafil, a phosphodiesterase-5 inhibitor, was identified as a promising Alzheimer's candidate in a 2021 study published in Nature Aging by Fang and colleagues, which used computational approaches and insurance claims data to find that sildenafil use was associated with a substantially reduced risk of Alzheimer's disease.
+The drug has also shown neuroprotective properties in preclinical studies, including improvements in cerebral blood flow and reduction of tau phosphorylation.
 Riluzole, which modulates glutamate signaling, has demonstrated potential to protect against excitotoxic neuronal damage, a process implicated in Alzheimer's pathology.
 However, both drugs would require more extensive clinical testing before they could be recommended for dementia prevention.

 How Could the Shingles Vaccine Protect Against Dementia?